Cash Out & Refinance Loans with Hard Money

 In most cases, the answer is no, unless your exit strategy for paying off the private money loan is to sell the property, or if you plan to liquidate another asset to pay off the private money loan in a short time.
 If you don’t have an extremely certain, die hard exit strategy within a short period of time like 1-2 years, you should not refinance your primary residence with a private money loan.

 Another crucial consideration is your purpose for the cash out funds from the loan.
-Your cash out loan purpose must NOT be to pay off credit cards, pay off other consumer debt, go on a vacation, pay for your child’s school tuition, etc.
+Your cash out loan purpose must NOT be to pay off credit cards, pay off other consumer debt, go on a vacation, pay for your child’s school tuition, etc. Lenders will want to make sure your debt to income ratio is in line with what they are looking for.

 Your purpose to cash out of a primary home is confined to very specific things such as improving the property for a higher resale price, to divest a partner out of a property in a divorce settlement for a short term, or for a specific business purpose.
 These examples are acceptable uses for a cash out loan on primary home, but to cash out of residential owner occupied property for any consumer-related use is prohibited.
+One thing of note, an owner occupied hard money 2nd mortgage might be hard to come by as most hard money lenders want to be in the first position.

 What is the maximum loan to value for a cash out refinance?